 Believe it or not, your environment can have an effect on your beliefs.
 Having a well-organized and spacious environment could improve your mental health and encourage positive thinking.
 When your environment is tidy, it gives you the space to think and gain more clarity.

 To create a better environment, get rid of any clutter you may have accumulated at home.
-You could even go as far as redesigning your space to improve the flow of your home.
+You could even go as far as redesigning your space to improve the flow.

 You may even consider using feng shui practices.
 The basic premise is to channel the flow of energy by placing objects in a certain way.